Table of Contents

 What Causes Oily Skin?

 Our body produces oil to help keep our skin soft and supple, but if too much sebum is produced, it can lead to acne flare-ups and oiliness which are some of the leading causes of acne.
 The next time you ask yourself "why is my face so oily?", remember that there are two main factors to blame: hormones and genetics.

 Oily skin is known medically as seborrhea and is caused by excess skin oil produced within the pores.
-During puberty and other life events, fluctuating hormones can result in increased androgen levels - androgens are the hormone that causes oily skin and hair.
+During puberty and other life events, fluctuating hormones can result in increased androgen levels - androgens are considered one of the top oily skin causes.
 Androgens are male hormones present in both males and females that signal the maturation of the skin’s sebaceous glands.
 As these glands mature, oil production increases.

 The higher amount of androgens present, the more sebum is funneled through the pores, which then sits on the surface of the skin, creating an oily sheen.
 Should this excess oil become trapped in the pore and combine with dead skin cells and bacteria on the surface of the skin and inside the pore, pimples, blackheads, and other blemishes will form.